reddyzcode/AirlineTracker/Projectplanning.md

 ---------------------------------------------------------------------------------
 Very important finding --note it down .....................................................................................................................
-Flights by Aircraft seems promising query but need to know how to use it ...............................................................................
+Flights by Aircraft and flights in time interval seems promising query but need to know how to use it ...............................................................................
 $ curl -u "USERNAME:PASSWORD" -s "https://opensky-network.org/api/flights/aircraft?icao24=3c675a&begin=1517184000&end=1517270400" | python -m json.tool